AP VoteCast: Voters sour on state of nation

 TRUMP VS BIDEN

-In the race for president, Biden was preferred over Trump among voters under 45 but Trump appeared to lead Biden among older voters.
+In the race for president, Biden led Trump among voters under 45 while Trump appeared to lead among older voters.

+Biden led among college-educated voters but Trump had an apparent advantage among voters without a college degree.

 FACING THE PANDEMIC